edcres/for-fun/README.md

+# for-fun

-Apps I wanted to make but are not technically interesting.
+Apps I wanted to make but are not technically interesting